 Also on this finale series, TCS welcomes back two soloists to the stage for two solos for the violin: Adam von Housen performs the Mendelssohn's Violin Concerto in D minor on Saturday's concert, written by the prodigious composer when he was just 13 years old and forgotten until after his death.
 Sunday's matinee performance brings EJ Lee to the stage to close out our soloist season with the Beethoven Violin Concerto.

-Both concerts open with the winning composition from the 2018-19 TCS Composition Competition, now in its fifth year.
+Both concerts open with In Between by Aaron Israel Levin, the winning composition from the 2018-19 TCS Composition Competition, now in its fifth year.

 Tickets for reserved unassigned seating in a premium area are on sale at Eventbrite!

 Tickets also available at the door for a suggested donation of $20.

 Ludwig van BeethovenViolin Concerto in D Major, op.
 61

 Ludwig van Beethoven: Violin Concerto in D Major, op.
 61